wavezz1/import_osu_addon/README.md

   - Replays with the intro skipped are broken due to an issue in the latest versions of `osrparse`.
   - Currently using `osrparse v6.0.2` to mitigate this issue.
   - Replays are sometimes flipped by 180° on the Z axis.

-- **Performance Problems**
-  - Geometry Nodes currently get created for every hitobject.
-This needs to be improved in future versions.

 ## Ending Words